geekxingyun/spring-boot-best-practices-sample/spring-boot-with-customize-banner-sample/README.md

 ## 1.1 Before You Start

-To build you will need [Git](https://help.github.com/set-up-git-redirect) and [JDK 8 update 60 or later](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+To build you will need [JDK 8 update 60 or later](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Be sure that your JAVA_HOME environment variable points to the jdk1.8.0 folder extracted from the JDK download.

 ## 1.2 Code Introduce